ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 A DLP policy contains a few basic things:

-- Where to protect the content - **locations** such as Exchange Online, SharePoint Online, and OneDrive for Business sites, as well as Microsoft Teams chats and channels.
+- Where to protect the content: **locations** such as Exchange Online, SharePoint Online, and OneDrive for Business sites, as well as Microsoft Teams chats and channels.

 - When and how to protect the content by enforcing **rules** comprised of:

-  - **Conditions** the content must match before the rule is enforced -- for example, look only for content containing Social Security numbers that's been shared with people outside your organization.
+  - **Conditions** the content must match before the rule is enforced.
+For example, a rule might be configured to look only for content containing Social Security numbers that's been shared with people outside your organization.

-  - **Actions** that you want the rule to take automatically when content matching the conditions is found -- for example, block access to the document and send both the user and compliance officer an email notification.
+  - **Actions** that you want the rule to take automatically when content matching the conditions is found.
+For example, a rule might be configured to block access to a document and send both the user and compliance officer an email notification.

 You can use a rule to meet a specific protection requirement, and then use a DLP policy to group together common protection requirements, such as all of the rules needed to comply with a specific regulation.